microsoft/vscode-docs/blogs/2020/12/01/chromebook-get-started.md

 > If you're looking to learn JavaScript, you can take a look at this [free video series](https://aka.ms/learnJS) our colleagues made:
 > [![Watch: Beginner's series to JavaScript](intro-to-js-cover.jpg)](https://aka.ms/learnJS)

-Visual Studio Code is the most popular editor for coding with JavaScript and Node.js, and supports JavaScript natively.
+Visual Studio Code is the most popular editor for coding with JavaScript and Node.js ([State of JS survey](https://2019.stateofjs.com/other-tools/text_editors)), and supports JavaScript natively.

 However, in order to use Node.js (and JavaScript in general) on your Chromebook, you'll have to install the Node.js interpreter.
-To do that, we're going to use [nvm](https://github.com/nvm-sh/nvm), a small open source utility that makes it easier to install Node.js and update it.
+To do that, we're going to use [nvm](https://github.com/nvm-sh/nvm), a small open-source utility that makes it easier to install Node.js and update it.

 To install nvm, inside the terminal run the following commands: